The humerus is the long bone in the upper arm. A humeral shaft fracture is a break in the long, narrow part of the bone.

 - Falling onto an outstretched hand

-- A direct blow to the bone
+- A blow to the bone

-- Playing high impact sports
+- Playing high-impact sports

-- Difficult childbirth (fracture in infant)
+- Problems during childbirth (fracture in infant)

-- Limited movement in the affected arm
+- Changes in how the arm looks

-- Change in sensation in the affected arm
+- Change in feeling in the arm

 |The Bones of the Body|